econ-ark/HARK/Documentation/packaging.md

 Go to your anaconda.org dashboard.
 Verify that the packages uploaded.

-Go to https://anaconda.org/sumanah-changeset/econ-ark and work with @brainwane to get your new packages onto the currently recommended channel.
+Go to https://anaconda.org/sumanah-changeset/econ-ark and work with @brainwane or @jasonaowen to get your new packages onto the currently recommended channel.